 - 21.1.
 Reassessment, as defined in regulation 22.0 may take the same format as the original assessment of the element in question, or may take an alternative format at the discretion of the relevant Sub-board of Examiners. - 21.2.
-At undergraduate level, students may be offered four attempts at passing any element18 (other than where an assessment offences panel has decreed otherwise).
+At undergraduate level, students may be offered four attempts at passing any element (other than where an Academic Integrity and Misconduct panel has decreed otherwise).
 All students will be offered a reassessment opportunity at 2nd attempt after failing a module assessment before being offered a retake at 3rd attempt.
 1st attempt will be the original assessment, 2nd attempt will be a reassessment, a 3rd attempt will be a retake and the 4th attempt will be a reassessment. - 21.3.
-At postgraduate level, students may be offered two attempts at passing any element15 (other than where an assessment offences panel has decreed otherwise).
+At postgraduate level, students may be offered two attempts at passing any element15 (other than where an Academic Integrity and Misconduct panel has decreed otherwise).